PSLV-C51

 The PSLV-C51 is the 53rd mission of the Indian Polar Satellite Launch Vehicle (PSLV) program.
 The Polar Satellite Launch Vehicle (PSLV)-C51 was launched at 04:54 (UTC) / 10:24 (IST) on 28 February 2021 with the main payload from Brazil, INPE's Amazônia-1 and 18 other ride-sharing small satellites.

-This is the first dedicated commercial launch executed by NSIL.
+It was the first dedicated commercial launch executed by NSIL.

 Details

-The PSLV-C51 was launched from the First Launch Pad of the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh,India.
+The PSLV-C51 was launched from the First Launch Pad of the Satish Dhawan Space Centre in Sriharikota, Andhra Pradesh, India.
 The PSLV C51 rocket carried primary payload, Amazônia-1 and 18 secondary payloads like SDSat and three UnitySats(JITsat, GHRCEsat, Sri Shakthi Sat) etc.

-It was the third flight of PSLV-DL, having 2 strap-on boosters and placed the payloads in sun-synchronous orbits.
+It was the third flight of PSLV-DL, having 2 strap-on boosters and placed the payloads in Sun-synchronous orbits.

 Private sector company Ananth Technologies worked with ISRO on the PSLV-C51 mission.
 The company conducted stage integration and checkout on the mission, marking the first time that ISRO had contracted a private sector company to undertake the task.